JacksonChandler/MizzouClasses/README.md

 # MizzouClasses
-Culmination of classwork and project from classes at Mizzou
+Culmination of classwork and project from classes at Mizzou from multiple sources to assist and educate future students through example and tutorials.

 # How to add your work
 To be done with each assignment: